 What was the creative process like?

+Any other questions?
 Let me know, leave a comment below!